JuliaSobczak/JuliaSobczak.github.io/_posts/2024-01-19-windy-blues.md

 All of our activities had me famished.
 My dad marinated and grilled pork chops, Jules whipped together some instant Idahoan mashed potatoes, and I constructed a salad with our freshly procured vegetables.
 I would have never expected it, but Idahoan instant mashed potatoes can be killer.
 We doctor them up with butter, cheese, green chili, and garlic - there’s never any leftovers.

 Having good ingredients to add definitely helps, but I'm blown away at how great they are.
 I was a cook for a long time and made mashed potatoes literally every day for the restaurant but I'd stack our instant mash against theirs made with Yukon Gold potatoes any day of the week.
 I might even prefer ours because they have green chili in them.

-The salad I put together was equally as tasty.
-I combined our romaine lettuce with green bell pepper, carrots, cucumber, white onion, tomatoes, and some delectable blue cheese.
-I think we have all been missing our veggies.

 ---